The dark green leaves of Scindapsus Treubii ‘Dark Form’ get more pronounced with a push of nitrogen but backfires under improper fertilization.

 One of the rare Scindapsus species, Treubii ‘Dark Form,’ often baffles plant parents due to their similar appearance to Epipremnum plants.

-Thus, be careful while buying Treubii ‘Dark Form’ as many scammers are online, ready to scam you right off the bat.
+Thus, be careful while buying Treubii ‘Dark Form’ as many scammers are online, ready to scam you immediately.

 |Places to Buy||Delivery Time|